bacalhau-project/bacalhau/docs/running-node/networking.md

 To ensure that the node can communicate with other nodes on the network, make sure the swarm port is open and accessible by other nodes.

-## REST api port
+## REST API port

-The Bacalhau node exposes a REST api that can be used to query the node for information.
+The Bacalhau node exposes a REST API that can be used to query the node for information.

-The default port the REST api listens on is **1234**.
+The default port the REST API listens on is **1234**.

-The default network interface the REST api listens on is **0.0.0.0**.
+The default network interface the REST API listens on is **0.0.0.0**.

-You can configure the REST api port using the `--api-port` flag:
+You can configure the REST API port using the `--api-port` flag:

-You can also configure which network interface the REST api will bind to using the `--host` flag:
+You can also configure which network interface the REST API will bind to using the `--host` flag:

 ```bash
 bacalhau serve \